re-data/re-data/README.md

 # What is re_data?

-re_data - fix bad data before your users & CEOs would discover it 😊

-re_data is set of dbt macros & models which help you with making sure your data pipelines are clean & reliable.
+re_data is a set of tools (dbt macros & models) that helps you with making sure your data pipelines are clean & reliable

 ## Data Preparation

-re_data data preparation macros help you clean your data faster, with less code & smaller chance of errors.
+re_data data preparation macros help you clean your data faster, with less code & a smaller chance of errors.
-Currently we support four types of data preparation:
+Currently, we support four types of data preparation:

 - data cleaning
 - data filtering